Cubs vs. Brewers Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has collected 82 hits with 15 doubles, two triples, nine home runs and 40 walks.
-He has driven in 35 runs with four stolen bases.
+- Dansby Swanson has 84 hits with 15 doubles, two triples, 10 home runs and 40 walks.
+He has driven in 36 runs with four stolen bases.

 Swanson Recent Games